-Thank you ... and now we're going to talk about something different.
+At the end of the Topic discussion the examiner says: 'Thank you ... and now we're going to talk about something different.'

-The Conversation phase
+The Conversation overview

 In this task the candidate has two short conversations with the examiner.
 The purpose is to give the candidate the opportunity to exchange information, ideas and opinions with the examiner on familiar topics of interest which are listed in the Exam Information booklet.